Skip to content

 Use the Demo Virtual Machine#

-Start the VM#
+Start the virtual machine#

-4. Start the VM and open the follwing url in your browser: http://127.0.0.1:8888
+4. Start the VM and open the following URL in your browser: http://127.0.0.1:8888

 Quick connect#

-TheHive Credentials
+TheHive credentials

 Administrator: